nexmo-community/deskmo/README.md

 # Deskmo: A Multichannel Helpdesk Sample Application using Nexmo and Laravel

-This application featured in Laravel News!
+This application was featured in Laravel News!
 Read the installments:

 * [Part 1: Sending and receiving SMS Laravel Notifications with Nexmo](https://laravel-news.com/nexmo-sms-laravel-notifications)
 * [Part 2: Text-To-Speech calls with Laravel and Nexmo](https://laravel-news.com/text-speech-calls-laravel-nexmo)
 * [Part 3: Real-time messaging with Nexmo and Laravel](https://laravel-news.com/real-time-messaging-nexmo-laravel)

-If you'd just like to play with the application as-is, you can [run the application locally on your machine](#run-locally) or [use the docker setup](#use-docker), either way **read the Pre-Requisites first**.
+If you'd just like to play with the application as-is, you can [run the application locally on your machine](#run-locally) or [use the docker setup](#use-docker), either way, **read the Pre-Requisites first**.

 ## Pre-Requisites

-Clone this repo to get your own copy of the code.
+Clone this repo to get your copy of the code.

-Copy either `.env.example` or `.env.docker` to `.env` (depending on how you intend to run the project) so that you can add configuration.
+Copy either `.env.example` or `.env.docker` to `.env` (depending on how you intend to run the project) so that you can add a configuration.

 ### Stand by with ngrok

 You can use [ngrok](https://ngrok.com) to give the project a local URL (also use this if you have docker).
 I find it helpful to start the tunnel now, so I have the URL to use in the configuration steps with my nexmo number!
 The Laravel app will run on port 8000 so the ngrok command will be:

 ```
-ngrok http 8000
+ngrok Http 8000
 ```

 Copy the URL, you'll see this used later as `[ngrok_url]`.

-### Prepare to work with Nexmo
+### Prepare to Work with Nexmo

 If you don't already have a Nexmo account, you can [sign up here](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=deskmo).